 The white grape probably comes from Germany.
 There are over 150 Synonyms which testify to the high age and worldwide distribution in almost all winegrowing countries.
-Historically important or still commonly used alphabetically grouped by country are Risling ( Bulgaria ); Edler Riesling, Yellow Riesling, Gräfenberger, Hochheimer, Johannisberger, Kleinriesling, Klingelberger, Rissling, Schlüsseling (?), White Riesling (?
-Germany ); Raisin du Rhin, Riesling Rhénan ( France ); Riesling Renano Italy ); Rajinski Riesling (former Yugoslavia ); Rizling Rajnski ( Croatia ); Rislinoc ( Moldova ); Rheinriesling, Ritzling (?), White Riesling ( Austria ); Johannisberg, Johannisberg Riesling, Petit Rhin ( Switzerland ); Rizling Rýnsky ( Slovakia ); Renski Rizling ( Slovenia ); Lipka, Ryzlink Rýnský, Starovetski ( Czech Republic ); Beyaz Riesling ( Turkey ); Рислінг, Rislinok ( Ukraine ); Fehér Rajnai, Rajnai Rizling ( Hungary ); Rhine Riesling, White Riesling ( California - United States ).
+Historically important or still commonly used alphabetically grouped by country are Risling ( Bulgaria ); Noble Riesling, Yellow Riesling, Gräfenberger, Hochheimer, Johannisberger, Kleinriesling, Klingelberger, Rissling, Schlüsseling, White Riesling ( Germany ); Raisin du Rhin, Riesling Rhénan ( France ); Riesling Renano Italy ); Rajinski Riesling (former Yugoslavia ); Rizling Rajnski ( Croatia ); Rislinoc ( Moldova ); Rhine Riesling, Ritzling (also name a vineyard), white Riesling ( Austria ); Johannisberg, Johannisberg Riesling, Petit Rhin ( Switzerland ); Rizling Rýnsky ( Slovakia ); Renski Rizling ( Slovenia ); Lipka, Ryzlink Rýnský, Starovetski ( Czech Republic ); Beyaz Riesling ( Turkey ); Рислінг, Rislinok ( Ukraine ); Fehér Rajnai, Rajnai Rizling ( Hungary ); Rhine Riesling, White Riesling ( California - United States ).

 The Riesling is allowed on reason morphological Similarities do not match the varieties Crouchen.
 Menu Pineau.
 Pedro Ximénez.
 Räuschling or Sauvignonasse be confused.
 There is no genetic relationship to Riesling (Graševina), whose ancestry (parenthood) is unknown.
 The prestigious name Riesling has often been misleading and sometimes misused worldwide for the following varieties: